arduino/help-center-content/content/Hardware Support/GIGA R1/Configure-GIGA-R1-WiFi-for-Over-The-Air-OTA-uploads.md

 ## 2. Format the flash memory

-First, you need to format the board's Quad Serial Peripheral Interface (QSPI) memory.
+First, you need to format the board's Quad Serial Peripheral Interface (QSPI) flash memory.

 **Follow these steps:**